Business trends – Big Data

 The concept of Big Data has several definitions, mainly due to the fact that the term “large” is very subjective and inaccurate.
-Nevertheless, today we come across this notion in almost every sector, the key here is to clarify what it actually means.
+Nevertheless, today, we come across this notion in almost every sector; the key here is to clarify what it means.

-Enthusiasts of number measurements, would say that a large amount of data means that it has more than a few 100 TB's, or even – at least one Petabyte.
+Enthusiasts of number measurements would say that a large amount of data means that it has more than a few 100 TBs or even – at least one Petabyte.
 Indeed, it is seen a lot now, but will it still be seen as much in 5 or 10 years?
-Others say that everything that leverages Hadoop, or has massively parallel processes, we can also include into this category.
-But to be honest, the most universal and safest definition of Big Data is that it is data which is too big for Online Transaction Processing.
+Others say that everything that leverages Hadoop or has massively parallel processes can also be included in this category.
+But to be honest, the most universal and safest definition of Big Data is that it is data that is too big for Online Transaction Processing.
 The main argument behind this statement is that it adapts to technological progress and does not get outdated.

-Now when we understand the raw definition, let’s take a look at what is going on deeper.
-From time to time, here and there, we hear about the fact that Big Data equates to huge profit.
-This is such a hot topic on the Internet, that when we read the statements from all the excited people, we might think that it is everything that we need to do – just invest in Big Data and spend the rest of our lives relaxing on a Hawaiian beach.
+Now that we understand the raw definition, let’s take a look at what is going on more deeply.
+From time to time, here and there, we hear about the fact that Big Data equates to huge profits.
+This is such a hot topic on the Internet that when we read the statements from all the excited people, we might think that it is everything that we need to do – just invest in Big Data and spend the rest of our lives relaxing on a Hawaiian beach.
 However, it is not so simple, trust me.
-You have to be careful with a couple of important decisions, before you get started.
-First of all, remember - you do not have to invest in Big Data just because everyone else does.
+You have to be careful with a couple of important decisions before you get started.
+First of all, remember – that you do not have to invest in Big Data just because everyone else does.

-Basically, your first step should be to recognize whether you really need the management architecture.
-Do you have the funds, time and effort, that you need to invest in the establishment of a new architecture such as NoSQL databases that are actually necessary to contain your company data?
-Is the data used by your organization a resource that greatly increases in volume over time, or are you able easily to predict the amount of memory you will require?
-It is worth remembering that relational databases are generally weaker in terms of access speed, but nevertheless they provide greater consistency which, in some industries, is the most important aspect.
+Basically, your first step should be to recognise whether you need the management architecture.
+Do you have the funds, time and effort that you need to invest in the establishment of a new architecture, such as NoSQL databases, that are necessary to contain your company data?
+Is the data used by your organisation a resource that significantly increases in volume over time, or can you easily predict the amount of memory you will require?
+It is worth remembering that relational databases are generally weaker in terms of access speed, but they provide greater consistency, which, in some industries, is the most critical aspect.

-If you have carefully thought through all of the above issues, and you continue to believe that big data is definitely worth your company’s investment, before you actually get started, you also have to check what the advantages and disadvantages of Big Data implementation are:
+Suppose you have carefully thought through all of the above issues, and you continue to believe that big data is worth your company’s investment before you get started.
+In that case, you also have to check what the advantages and disadvantages of Big Data implementation are:

-- Capabilities – Big Data provides many new and interesting capabilities, if you have an opportunity to analyse more information, you will have many more ideas on how you can use it.
+Capabilities – Big Data provides many new and exciting capabilities; if you have an opportunity to analyse more information, you will have many more ideas on how you can use it.

-- Expansion – when you aspire to invest in a large sector of the economy, you need new employees.
-Job creation provides an opportunity for a company to grow significantly and increase revenue.
+Expansion – when you aspire to invest in a large sector of the economy, you need new employees.
+Job creation allows a company to grow significantly and increase revenue.

-- Employees – as mentioned in the previous paragraph, one thing that is very important to remember is the systems and architecture that your developers have worked with so far.
-It is possible that you will have to purchase all sorts of training courses to make it possible for your employees to master certain topics.
+Employees – as mentioned in the previous paragraph, one thing that is very important to remember is the systems and architecture that your developers have worked with so far.
+You may have to purchase all sorts of training courses to make it possible for your employees to master specific topics.

-- Utility - in order for something to actually create profit, it must be skilfully used, you need to use available opportunities to the fullest.
-Unfortunately, Big Data is quite complicated, also it does not work that well in each industry.
+Utility – for something to actually create profit, it must be skillfully used; you need to use available opportunities to the fullest.
+Unfortunately, Big Data is quite complicated, and it does not work that well in each industry.